barumau/panlingue/eng/darse.md

 negated word.
 In the phrase **me no salama te** the negative word **no** denies the existence of greeting.

-In Pandunia the negative word affects the word that follows it.
+In Panlingue the negative word affects the word that follows it.
 Different scopes of negation may result depending on the location of the negative word.